gsoft-inc/wl-ado-extensions/CONTRIBUTING.md

 ### Working in `PR Messenger`

-See the [PR Messenger documentation](extensions/pr-messenger/README.md) or by running the `dist/index.js` file using `node` and passing it parameters.
+See the [PR Messenger documentation](extensions/pr-messenger/README.md) or by running the `dist/index.cjs` (generated after `pnpm dev`) file using `node`, all parameters must be set as an environment variable to be consumed by the extension.

 ### Linting